hiddenmarten/helm-chart-base/README.md

 # helm-chart-base

 TODO list:
-- Rework from merge approarch to nested replace or unset for clearness
+- Rework from merge approarch to nested replace or unset for clearness, basically, flow should go like that:
+    - get merged dictionary on the top level
+    - pass it to content
+    - in content level separate functions like `base.resouse.override.thingToOverride` have to rewrite a certian part and return resource back
+    - content should be returned to the root function
 - Add Job and CronJob implementations
 - Resolve case with empty dir usage in 2 containers within a pod (volumes as a map and concatenate it?)
 - Doublecheck tpl rendering in all resources